 Zitationsvorschlag

-Szczygielska, Marianna: Lion Capital: Zoo Acquisition Strategies in Interwar Poland, in Andratschke, Claudia, Hoes, Charlotte Marlene und Krieger, Annekathrin (Hrsg.): Colonial Dimensions of the Global Wildlife Trade, Heidelberg: arthistoricum.net-ART-Books, 2024 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Band 6), S. 148–164. https://doi.org/10.11588/arthistoricum.1415.c20437
+Szczygielska, Marianna: Lion Capital: Zoo Acquisition Strategies in Interwar Poland, in Andratschke, Claudia, Hoes, Charlotte Marlene und Krieger, Annekathrin (Hrsg.): Colonial Dimensions of the Global Wildlife Trade, Heidelberg: arthistoricum.net, 2024 (Veröffentlichungen des Netzwerks Provenienzforschung in Niedersachsen, Band 6), S. 148–164. https://doi.org/10.11588/arthistoricum.1415.c20437

 Identifier (Buch)